AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/classes/ranger-xphb.md

 ### Weapon Mastery (Level 1)

-Your training with weapons allows you to use the <span title="Player's Handbook (2024)">mastery properties</span> of two kinds of weapons of your choice with which you have proficiency, such as [Longbows](/3-Mechanics/CLI/items/longbow-xphb.md) and [Shortswords](/3-Mechanics/CLI/items/shortsword-xphb.md).
+Your training with weapons allows you to use the [mastery properties](/3-Mechanics/CLI/variant-rules/weapon-mastery-properties-xphb.md) of two kinds of weapons of your choice with which you have proficiency, such as [Longbows](/3-Mechanics/CLI/items/longbow-xphb.md) and [Shortswords](/3-Mechanics/CLI/items/shortsword-xphb.md).

 Whenever you finish a [Long Rest](/3-Mechanics/CLI/variant-rules/long-rest-xphb.md), you can change the kinds of weapons you chose.
-For example, you could switch to using the <span title="Player's Handbook (2024)">mastery properties</span> of [Scimitars](/3-Mechanics/CLI/items/scimitar-xphb.md) and [Longswords](/3-Mechanics/CLI/items/longsword-xphb.md).
+For example, you could switch to using the [mastery properties](/3-Mechanics/CLI/variant-rules/weapon-mastery-properties-xphb.md) of [Scimitars](/3-Mechanics/CLI/items/scimitar-xphb.md) and [Longswords](/3-Mechanics/CLI/items/longsword-xphb.md).

 ### Deft Explorer (Level 2)